 Sir Edwin Ray Lankester (1847-1929) Born and died at London.
 He was an invertebrate zoologist and evolutionary biologist.
 He was the first to demonstrate how the horseshoe crab or Limulus is related to the Arachnida.

-Allen Macfadyen: Developed an anti-endotoxic serum for the treatment of typhoid.
+Allen Macfadyen (1860-1907) Born at Glasgow and died at London.
+Developed an anti-endotoxic serum for the treatment of typhoid.
 Was working at the Jenner Institute of Preventative Medicine, Chelsea Gardens, Grosvenor Road London in 1899.
 Published in 1908: The Cell as a Unit of Life and other lectures Delivered at the Royal Institution, London, 1899-1902.

 Louis Compton Miall(1843-1921) Born at Bradford and died at Leeds.
 Received no formal training, though later attended Leeds School of Medicine.
 His early work focused on geology and paleontology.
 His later research centred on entomology land specifically on the observation of living insects.